How to Negotiate Salary and Improve Compensation Conversations

 “No matter what you do from an employee perspective, if your request is turned down or accepted, stay humble about it,” says Meese.
 “Always be gracious to maintain the best relationship.”

-Give Context
+Give context

-Ask Questions
+Ask questions

 Your employees probably have big career goals—do you know what they are?
 You can’t do much to help them if you don’t.
 Even if you can’t offer employees the raise they’re looking for right now, you can help map out their career trajectory at your organization.
 This will help them know when to expect a raise or bonus, what opportunities are available, and how they can meet the skill and performance requirements for those goals.

 Don’t let one conversation be the end of your discussion.
 If an employee got a raise, ask them if it’s reflected in their paycheck to ensure the changes were made correctly.
-If you decided against granting a raise for now or made a different compensation plan, make sure they feel like a valuable part of your organization and that their work is appreciated.
+If you decided against a raise or made a different compensation plan, make sure they feel like a valuable part of your organization and that their work is appreciated.

-Follow the Golden Rule
+Follow the golden rule

-Everyone has a boss, so treat your employees with the same respect you want to receive when you discuss compensation with your own manager.
+Everyone has a boss, so treat your employees with the same respect you want to receive when you discuss compensation with your manager.

 Talking about money doesn’t need to be scary.
 Hopefully, whether you’re a manager, employee, or job seeker, you’ll feel more at ease during compensation conversations with the help of these tips.
-If you do your research and are prepared, you should have the confidence you need to have a constructive and respectful conversation, whatever the result.
+If you do your research and are prepared, you should have the confidence to have a constructive and respectful conversation, whatever the result.